swedish-amarena/amdata/apiDoc/apiGuide.md

 ## How to use

-Put the pyApi folder in your PYTHON_PATH. __init__.py will make certain that python finds it.
+Put the pyApi folder in your PYTHON_PATH or in in your working directory.
+The \_\_init\_\_.py file in the folder will make certain that python finds it.

-import:
+import the functions:
 ```
 from pyApi import amdataApi
 ```